erikyuzwa/microservice-bonanza/README.md

 While "true" Microservices should require zero-configuration, there's always a case where your deployment network might dictate some constraints around what's available -- especially when ports and databases are involved amirite?

+* import the SQL table data from `./sql/records.sql`
 * update `./config.yml` with any required changes to things such as database credentials or ports

 # Running the services